gabpinhas/gabpinhas/README.md

 ## About me

-- 💻 Back-end Developer
+💻 Back-end Developer <br>
-- 📚 Learning about Data Science
+📚 Learning about Data Science <br>
-- 🚀 Always trying to update myself with market trends
+🚀 Always trying to update myself with market trends <br>

 ## Main projects

-- [TODO-List Back-end](https://github.com/gabpinhas/TODOlist): A REST API, with Authentication of a TODO-list in Django
+[TODO-List Back-end](https://github.com/gabpinhas/TODOlist): A REST API, with Authentication of a TODO-list in Django <br>
-- [REST API](https://github.com/gabpinhas/ceosBackendAPI): A simple REST API, with whole CRUD and a little interface in Django
+[REST API](https://github.com/gabpinhas/ceosBackendAPI): A simple REST API, with whole CRUD and a little interface in Django <br>

 ## Contato